 Shared decision-making for people with heart valve disease

-HPP collaborated with the Global Heart Hub to develop patient resources to support guideline‑recommended shared decision‑making
+HPP collaborated with the Global Heart Hub to develop resources for patient advocates and people with heart valve disease to support guideline‑recommended shared decision‑making

 Shared decision-making for people with heart valve disease